uku3lig/uklient-java/README.md

 ## Building from source

 ### Running
-Clone the project, then run it with `./gradlew run` on GNU/Linux or `gradlew run` on Windows.
+Clone the project, then run it with `./uklient.sh` on GNU/Linux or `uklient.bat` on Windows.

 ### Compiling
 Run `gradlew shadowJar` to build a jar file, you can find it in the `<project root>/build/libs` directory.